 Cognitive-behavioral therapy (CBT) can help the patient identify the triggers of sexual impulses, cultivate healthy coping strategies in sexual situations, and avoid compulsive sexual behaviors.
 It is a structured, goal-oriented approach that focuses less on client history and more on practical solutions to sexual behaviors.

 Another popular approach is psychodynamic therapy which places a strong emphasis on the client’s history; especially on childhood experiences.

 Psychodynamic therapy promotes the idea that emotional and behavioral problems are the result of unresolved internal conflicts and painful past experiences, this may or may not include past sexual experiences.

 To discover the source of the problem, the therapist takes the client on a journey of self-discovery.
 In other words, by exploring defining moments from the client’s past, the therapist can identify various factors that could have led to hypersexuality.

 The 12-step program

-The 12-step method is built around a set of guiding principles that help addicts put together a personalized action plan to overcome their problems.
+The 12-step method is built around a set of guiding principles that help addicts put together a personalized action plan to overcome their sexual problems.